Zoom

 • Save the chat.

-• Share any possible polls with the participants if this has not already been done.
+• Share any polls with the participants if this has not already been done.
 If necessary, also take a screenshot of the results for yourself.

-• End the event.
+• Wrap up the event.

 Things to consider regarding different functionalities